elunna/nerfhack-changelog/README.md

 ### SPELLCASTING CHANGES

+Most of these changes are to strengthen natural spellcasters abilities and to dull roles that don't specialize (like fighters).
+Non-specialists can still attempt to utilize spells but they will have to work harder to maintain their spells.
+Cavemen will have a very difficult time with spellcasting.

 * The base memory retention ("KEEN") for spells is now 10000 turns, reduced from 20000 (SLASH'EM).
 When reading or re-reading a spellbook, you will bring the retention back up to 10000
 * Primary spellcasters (healers, priests, monks, wizards) get a memory boost of 500 turns when they cast spells (SLASH'EM)
 * Casting your special spell also grants a retention bonus of 500 turns no matter what role you are